ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 No wonder On Campus Housing students are comfortable selling their meals for $5, **they are actually making a nice $3.42 profit per swipe!**

-This author proposes the following plan: **Lower off campus student meal plan rates**
+This author proposes the following plan: **Lower off-campus student meal plan rates**

-And this does not mean lowering them to $5, but just enough so that off campus students start to viably consider the profitability of buying a long term guaranteed contract with UCLA Dining rather than have to scramble to find someone selling swipes last minute.
+And this does not mean lowering them to $5, but just enough so that off-campus students start to viably consider the profitability of buying a long term guaranteed contract with UCLA Dining rather than have to scramble to find someone selling swipes last minute.
 The per unit premium above $5 would be the security premium associated with a guaranteed meal at any meal period during the day.

-As it stands now, the $6+ premium above $5 that UCLA Dining charges per unit to off campus students is clearly too high for many students to justify buying the meal plans.
-If the market for swipes for off campus students is elastic (lowering price causes a large increase in demand) then lowering the price per unit for these students will actually increase revenues for UCLA Dining while giving these students more affordable and secure access to meals.
+As it stands now, the $6+ premium above $5 that UCLA Dining charges per unit to off-campus students is clearly too high for many students to justify buying the meal plans.
+If the market for swipes for off-campus students is elastic (lowering price causes a large increase in demand) then the new consumers of the cheaper meal plans will actually lead to increased revenues for UCLA Dining while giving these students more affordable and secure access to meals.

 # A Combined Effect

-Taken together, these shocks to supply and demand would cause quantity of swipes supplied on the UCLA swipes black market to decrease while also giving on campus students increased flexibility in their meals while simultaneously giving off campus students affordable access to on campus meals.
+Taken together, these shocks to supply and demand would cause quantity of swipes supplied on the UCLA swipes black market to decrease while giving on-campus students increased flexibility in their meal plans and giving off-campus students affordable access to on-campus meals.

 ---